Dhull442/COP290-RoadTrafficIntersectionSimulator/README.md

 - Added speed limit ( right now same for all vehicles )
 - can do toLowerCase in wehicle type to avoid any faltu errors
 - set default values to real life related
+- have added a set of basic safety rules above to specify global defaults of speeds and acceleration

 ### Issues
 - The defaults of vehicles must come from road;
 - Input type of vehicles correctly (include `\n` too rn).